mariusmm/RISC-V-TLM/README.md

 -f filename .hex filename to use

 -D Enter in Debug mode, simulator starts gdb server (Beta)

+-R 32 or 64 to choose 32-bit or 64-bit architecture

 ## Cross-compiler
 It is possible to use gcc as risc-v compiler.
 Follow the instructions (from https://github.com/riscv/riscv-gnu-toolchain):